 The London Gazette recorded on 4th December 1883:

 This event probably marked Robert's retirement to Great Malvern and in 1885 he married Edith Blanche Anderson, the daughter of a farmer.
 The couple had one son, William Arthur Hollins, born at Malvern in 1893, who became a market gardener.

-Merino Spinner Robert Arthur Hollins died at South Bank, Great Malvern in 1919.
+Merino Spinner Robert Arthur Hollins died at South Bank, Great Malvern in 1919 and was buried in Great Malvern cemetery.
 His widow Edith continue to live at South Bank until her death in 1951.
 The London Gazette recorded on 1st April 1920 that she had been awarded the OBE: